Club Deportivo Nacional: 1940s

 The club started the decade by finishing as the runners-up in 1940–1941.
 With President Manuel P. Carrillo, the club was invited to play in the Liga Amateur Del Distrito Federal, Mexico City's top football league at the time.
 The league decided to get the best players from the local league and let them play for Selección Jalisco, which would represent all clubs from Jalisco in Mexico City until 1942–1943, when the country organized their first professional league.
 With the professionalization of football in Mexico, the Jalisco league lost important clubs.

 In 1945, Alfonso Rosales, José T. Meza and Mateo Zepeda took over the then-dismantled club that had many of their top players leaving to join clubs that offered them more money.
 Club Deportivo Nacional was purchased along with a group of reduced collaborators, José Ramírez being the most important.

 From 1946 to 1951, Daniel Jaime and his sons took ownership and tried hard to promote it and place it in the best leagues in Mexico.
-The club kept producing good players, such as Jesús "Chuco" Ponce and Tomás Balcázar, standouts who later went on to be part of the Campeonísimo with C.D.
-Guadalajara in the 1960s.
+The club kept producing good players, such as Jesús "Chuco" Ponce and Tomás Balcázar, standouts who later went on to be part of the Campeonísimo with Guadalajara in the 1960s.

 1950s

 From 1951 to 1954, Antonio Casilla was the club's owner and saw it struggle during his ownership.
-In 1954, he sold the club to J. Guadalupe Vargas, who went on to register the club in the Segunda División Profesional, finally putting them in the professional leagues in Mexico.
-The club made it official on 26 February 1956 and played in their first tournament later in the year.
+In 1954, he sold the club to J. Guadalupe Vargas, who went on to register the club in the Segunda División de México, finally putting them in the professional leagues in Mexico.
+The club made it official on February 26, 1956 and played in their first tournament later in the year.

-The club's first game was played on 18 July 1956, against Club Celaya, who defeated them 2–1.
+The club's first game was played on July 18, 1956, against Celaya, who defeated them 2–1.
 El Nacional did not win a single match until the third round when the beat Club de Fútbol Laguna 4–3.
-It played in the second division from 1956 to 1961 when the club won the championship and was awarded a promotion to the first division.
+It played in the Segunda División from 1956 to 1961 when the club won the championship and was awarded a promotion to the Primera División de México.